goFrendiAsgard/No-CMS/readme.md

 I would like to thank all the contributors to the No-CMS project and you, the No-CMS user.
 Here are some names of considerable contributors:

-* goFrendiAsgard <-- It's me, I am the one who make No-CMS based on CodeIgniter and some existing plug-ins.
+* goFrendiAsgard <-- (It's me) Make No-CMS based on CodeIgniter and some existing plug-ins.
-* EllisLab <-- A company who make codeIgniter and make it available for free.
+* EllisLab <-- Make CodeIgniter and make it available for free.
 There is no No-CMS without codeIgniter
-* wiredesignz <-- He is the one who make HMVC plugin.
+* wiredesignz <-- Creator of HMVC plugin.
   The plug-in he made is known widely among CodeIgniter developer.
   It allowed me to make separation between modules
-* Phil Sturgeon <-- He is the one who make CodeIgniter-template.
+* Phil Sturgeon <-- Creator CodeIgniter-template-library.
   The plugin he made allowed me to make separation between themes elements He is a member of CodeIgniter Reactor Engineer.
 His pyro-CMS also inspire me a lot (although I take different approach)
-* John Skoumbourdis <-- He is the one who make groceryCRUD.
+* John Skoumbourdis <-- Creator of groceryCRUD.
   It boost the development of No-CMS by provide very easy CRUD.
   He also give me some moral support to continue the development of No-CMS.
 * Zusana Pudyastuti <-- She was my English Lecturer, A very good one who encourage me to speak English.